-- TEC 404 Assisted and Augmentative Technology (3 credits) TEC 307 - Concepts of Instructional Media and Technology (3 credits) TEC 308 - Directed Study of Instructional Media and Technology (3 credits) - TEC 309 Supervision of Instructional Media and Technology (3 credits)
+TEC 307 - Social Media for Education (3 credits) TEC 308 - Digital Tools for Teaching (3 credits) TEC 404 - Assisted and Augmentative Technology (3 credits) TEC 407 - New Literacies for New Learning (3 credits)

 In order to process the letter of certification under my signature please send an email to the chair of the department identifying the courses you have taken by number and name.
 Once the chair receives the email, she will process the letter.